adam-kral/apo-holo-protein-structure-stats/wiki/general/core.md

-analyzers - filter uses them, a classifier is one, bistructure analysis, bistructure-bifragment analysis
+analyzers - filter uses them, a classifier apo-holo is one, bistructure analysis, bistructure-bifragment analysis
     should be somehow cached (probably only when processing th feeders
     take list of structures (potentially classified etc.)